"Welcome to the McCain Ranch"

 Mack wanted to talk to Faye before Micah released him.

+“Blind you?”
+Mack asked.
+“The bark solution.
+Faye, I’m a pharmacist.
 I could tell you were losing your eyesight.
 The eye drops were just to sooth you.”

 “Sooth me?”
 Faye snapped.
 “While you got round my sweet woman!”